Operation Medusa: September 4 and 5

 On September 4 there was a friendly fire incident.
 U.S. warplanes mistakenly strafed "C" Company, as they were preparing to once again attack Pashmul.
-The A-10 killed one soldier and wounded at least 30, five of whom were seriously wounded, including all the leadership.
 NATO said the incident happened after ground troops battling Taliban militants requested air support.
 NATO said in a statement, "Two USAF aircraft provided the support but regrettably engaged friendly forces during a strafing run, using cannons."
 NATO later identified the planes as US A-10 Thunderbolt II.
+The A-10 aircraft pilot mistook the Canadians’ burning garbage pile for a smoke device that was previously dropped to help him identify the Taliban position.
+In the confusion the pilot opened fire on the Canadian camp.
+While many soldiers were wounded, former Olympian Mark Graham was the only fatality of this tragic accident.
 The incident essentially rendered "C" Company combat ineffective.
 Emphasis was switched from the southern flank of Panjwayi to the north.
 As forces reoriented themselves the Canadian and Dutch artillery as well as NATO air power resumed their attacks.

 Canadian and Dutch artillery and NATO air strikes killed at least 51 suspected Taliban militants.
 Maj.
 Scott Lundy said earlier that an estimated 700 militants were "trapped" in an area spanning several hundred square miles in Panjwayi and Zhari districts, some in fortified compounds, others moving in the open.
 Also on the fourth day, first reports of civilian casualties emerged with people saying that at least 10 civilians from the same family were killed in the bombing since the start of the operation.

 September 5th and 6th

-Five soldiers were wounded in an ambush by a 82mm Recoilless Rifle, while in an all-around-defensive.
-Around Sundown, members of 22B were struck by the Rocket, which bounced off the ground, then struck the LAV’s 4 tires, destroying the right side of the LAV.
-The shrapnel injured 5 Soldiers, 2 were repatriated home.
-After the Ambush, members from 5 Platoon engaged the enemy, taking control of the recoilless rifle, to prevent additional coalition casualties.
+Five soldiers were wounded in an ambush by an 82mm recoilless rifle while in an all-around-defensive.
+Around sundown, members of 22B were struck by a rocket, which bounced off the ground then struck the LAV’s 4 tires, destroying the right side of the LAV.
+The shrapnel injured 5 soldiers, of which 2 were repatriated home.
+After the ambush, members from 5 Platoon engaged the enemy, taking control of the recoilless rifle to prevent additional casualties.

-On the fifth day Canadian and Dutch artillery and NATO air strikes continued pounding Taliban positions killing another 40 fighters who tried to break through NATO lines and escape.
-Forward observers reported that the Taliban fighters that remain had entrenched themselves and were ready for a fight.
+On the fifth day Canadian and Dutch artillery and NATO airstrikes continued pounding Taliban positions, killing another 40 fighters who tried to break through NATO lines and escape.
+Forward observers reported that the Taliban fighters that remained had entrenched themselves and were ready for a fight.